solidi/learning-notes/interviews/career-tips.md

 - Tools will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
     - migration headaches, always.
     - order of magnitutdes - piping data from one system to another without effort.
+- AI as a tooled sidecar - people may not understand its power yet.
+    - pattern recognition and correctness
+    - not about the what, but about the "how" better to outcomes.
+        - Grammarly example.
 - [Two things: Economy at scale, and engineering at scale.]
     - AWS, better tools.
 - [Software is about people.
 Seen, heard, treated with kindness.]